 - Point A – the limiting marginal product, and

 - Point B – the limiting total product.

-We can divide this production graph into 2 stages with regard to the marginal output.
+We can divide this production graph into two stages concerning the marginal output.

-- As labor input increases, the marginal product also increases before a number of workers, L = 9.
-This is the stage of increasing returns.
+- As labor input increases, the marginal product also increases before the number of workers, L = 9.
+It is the stage of growing returns.

-- The marginal product produced by the 11th unit of labor is less than the 10th This begins the stage of diminishing returns.
+- The marginal product produced by the 11th unit of labor is less than the 10th.
+It begins the stage of diminishing returns.

-The total product i.e. quantity of Q does not decrease before the 20th worker is employed.
-Clearly, the marginal product enters the stage of negative returns from here.
+The total product, i.e., Q’s quantity, does not decrease before the 20th worker is employed.
+The marginal product enters the stage of negative returns from here.

 The factory can employ 9 workers to keep the marginal product at a rising rate.
 However, it can add as many as 19 workers before noting a fall in the total product.